aarongodin/lightevent/README.md

 * **Single binary** - Download a single binary and run it however you want.
 * **Embedded storage** - Uses sqlite through for embedded storage, so there's no DBMS to manage.
 Backups and replication for read-replicas could be done with [Litestream](https://litestream.io/).
-* **Tidy web footprint** - Spectral aims at keeping the client application as small as possible to ensure fast load time.
+* **Tidy web footprint** - LightEvent aims at keeping the client application as small as possible to ensure fast load time.
-* **RPC API with Twirp** - Augment Spectral with your own integrations using the API.
-Spectral is built using [Twirp](https://github.com/twitchtv/twirp), a fantastic RPC framework built on [protobuf](https://github.com/protocolbuffers/protobuf).
+* **RPC API with Twirp** - Augment LightEvent with your own integrations using the API.
+LightEvent is built using [Twirp](https://github.com/twitchtv/twirp), a fantastic RPC framework built on [protobuf](https://github.com/protocolbuffers/protobuf).

 ### GitHub Project